patyd/classification-of-breast-cancer/README.md

   http://archive.ics.uci.edu/ml/datasets/breast+cancer+wisconsin+%28diagnostic%29

 ## Data Set Information
   Features are computed from a digitized image of a fine needle aspirate (FNA) of a breast mass.
-They describe characteristics of the cell nuclei present in the image.For more information please visit http://archive.ics.uci.edu/ml/machine-learning-databases/breast-cancer-wisconsin/wdbc.names
+They describe characteristics of the cell nuclei present in the image.For more information please visit (UCI)(http://archive.ics.uci.edu/ml/machine-learning-databases/breast-cancer-wisconsin/wdbc.names "the new site")

 ## Analysing and choosing the best features of the dataset